ansible/ansible/docsite/rst/playbooks_lookups.rst

 Field        Default        Description
 ----------   ------------   -----------------------------------------------------------------------------------------
-file         ansible.csv    Name of the file to load delimiter    TAB            Delimiter used by CSV file.
-As a special case, tab can be specified as either TAB or \t. col          1              The column to output, indexed by 0 default      empty string   return value if the key is not in the csv file
+file         ansible.csv    Name of the file to load col          1              The column to output, indexed by 0 delimiter    TAB            Delimiter used by CSV file.
+As a special case, tab can be specified as either TAB or \t. default      empty string   Default return value if the key is not in the csv file encoding     utf-8          Encoding (character set) of the used CSV file (added in version 2.1)
 ==========   ============   =========================================================================================

 .. note:: The default delimiter is TAB, *not* comma.